MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-overview.md

 Learn more about connectors from our partners in the [Microsoft Graph connectors gallery](connectors-gallery.md).

 ### Build your own connector
 To index custom data types or files, developers can create connectors in [Microsoft Graph](https://developer.microsoft.com/graph/).
-A connector is an application that uses the Microsoft Graph indexing API to create a connection and push items into the search index.
+A connector is an application that uses the Microsoft Graph indexing API to create a connection and push items into the Microsoft Search index.
 For more information, see the [Microsoft Graph indexing API overview](/graph/search-index-overview).

 ### Search results with your custom-built connector
 Once custom data is indexed, developers can query this data using the search API in Microsoft Graph.
 You can view your data in any application.
 For more information, see [Microsoft Graph search API](https://aka.ms/mssearchapi).